Trump and Putin: Helsinki Summit and Stakes for NATO

 I do not think the safe bet is on the U.S. withdrawing from NATO nor recalling deployed resources from Europe.
 However, given Trump’s long history of criticizing trans-Atlantic institutions, we may ask why he emphasizes the forces pulling members apart rather than the commitments agreed to among the allies.
 The 2014 agreement to move toward a defense expenditure equal to 2 percent of national GDP is one example, as is the 30-30-30-30 agreement forged by U.S. Secretary of Defense Jim Mattis this week.
 The plan requires NATO to have 30 land battalions, 30 air fighter squadrons, and 30 ships ready to deploy within 30 days of being put on alert.

 Publicly stating support for achievements of the Alliance would go a long way in balancing against the focus on negatives, thereby enhancing solidarity in the face of Russian political and military provocations.
-Yesterday’s indictment against Russian military intelligence officers for their role in interfering in U.S. elections could provide the American president with strong rhetorical weapon against Putin.
+Yesterday’s indictment against Russian military intelligence officers for their role in interfering in U.S. elections could provide the American president with a strong rhetorical weapon against Putin.
 Back this up with a more rather than less unified NATO, and the containment of Putin’s “mafia” form of governance is advanced.
 Will Alliance solidarity and Russian interference be points of contention in the Helsinki summit, or will Trump and Putin further an agenda of dividing the West?
 How will we know?

 Keeping Germans Down?

 Many forget that NATO’s unstated mission was not just containment of the Soviet Union, but dual commitment, with Germany occupying the second of the duo.
 In 2018, German Chancellor Angela Merkel faces difficulty managing political challenges at home.
-If her government falls, Germans will choose new chancellor via a free and fair process.
+If her government falls, Germans will choose a new chancellor via a free and fair process.
 But what will the current and future German leaders do with their exasperation with Trump, exemplified by his ambassador’s recent comments on internal German politics, claiming he is seeking to “empower” anti-establishment rightwing forces across Europe?

 More to the point, Germany will likely adjust its defense budget, but Trump has overblown his emphasis on the percentage-of-GDP formula.
 It’s unlikely the U.S. will lower its defense budget if the Germans raise theirs, and so the ratio of “contributions” is unlikely to change regardless of what the allies do.